dalgama/Webtalky/README.txt

 This will create local server that has conection to AWS database

 Usage:
-- Create atleast two users, or use already existant users: {user: test@test.com pwd: test} and {test123@test pwd: test123}
+- Create atleast two users, or use already existing users: {user: test@test.com pwd: test} and {test123@test pwd: test123}
 - log in two diferent account
 - select topics
 - start chating